James Packer: Early life and education

 James Packer was born in Sydney, the son of philanthropist Roslyn (née Weedon) and media mogul Kerry Packer.
 His grandfather was the media proprietor Sir Frank Packer.
 Packer was educated at Cranbrook School in Bellevue Hill, Sydney.
 After obtaining the Higher School Certificate (HSC) at Cranbrook, he began working at his father's extensive Newcastle Waters cattle station in the Barkly Tableland of the Northern Territory, where he was a jackeroo.
 Packer has stated he did not attend university as he "didn't have the marks".
 His mentors, he has said, include his father and corporate executive Albert J. Dunlap.

 Career

-Packer is the major shareholder and a director of Crown Resorts Limited, one of Australia's largest casino groups.
-In October 2017, Crown's market capitalisation was over A$8 billion.
-Every year Crown's Australian resorts attract over 31 million visits.

 Early internet investments

-Following the dotcom crash of 2000–2001, Packer acquired stakes in the online classified sites SEEK and Carsales.com, believing that newspaper companies relying heavily on classified advertising were vulnerable to online companies in categories including employment and vehicle listings.
+Following the dotcom crash of 2000–2001, Packer acquired stakes in the online classified sites Seek and Carsales.com, believing that newspaper companies relying heavily on classified advertising were vulnerable to online companies in categories including employment and vehicle listings.

 Packer purchased a 25% stake in SEEK for A$33 million in August 2003.
 He sold most of his stake six years later for A$440 million.
 At Packer's urging, the magazine group then controlled by his family, Australian Consolidated Press, acquired a 41% stake in online advertiser Carsales in October 2005.
 The deal, initially valued at A$100 million, was eventually worth A$462 million to Packer-controlled entities.